raschill/kanban-board/README.md

 - You will need to use 'npm i' without the quotes.

 Run it:
+- Type npm run seed
-- Type npm run dev
+- Type npm run start

+## OR

+Just visit the website linked above.

  ## License